Introduction

 1. Evaluate Songs Theologically Before Musically

-Before introducing a new worship song, evaluate its theological content.
+Before introducing a new worship song, evaluate its theological content using the six criteria outlined above.
 Does it accurately represent biblical truth?
 Does it address God (Father, Son, and Holy Spirit) with appropriate reverence?
-Does it express the full range of Christian experience (praise, lament, confession, petition, thanksgiving)?
+Does it express the full range of Christian experience?
 Does it point to the gospel?
-Songs that fail these theological tests should not be used regardless of their musical appeal.
+Songs that fail these theological tests should not be used regardless of their musical appeal or popularity.

 2. Prioritize Congregational Singability